 Chris Cairns: What was most surprising to you about joining Skylight?

 Kin Lane: Just how serious the Skylight team is about disrupting the traditional government consulting model.
-Whether it’s pushing the microconsulting model to combat overengineered contracts or open-sourcing their intellectual assets (e.g., methods, techniques) for public knowledge gain (Skylight is completely open by default), Skylight is driven to redefine what it means to be a modern government consultancy.
+Whether it’s pushing the microconsulting model to combat overengineered contracts or open-sourcing their intellectual assets (such as methodologies) for public knowledge gain (Skylight is completely open by default), Skylight is driven to redefine what it means to be a modern government consultancy.
 I’m also pleasantly surprised by the extent to which everyone has rallied to support me in building-out an API practice.
 They take the time to invest in my success.

 Chris Cairns: What would you tell your colleagues from a previous job who were contemplating coming to Skylight?